Skip to content

 Error handling

 If a backend CLI process fails (e.g., crashes, times out, or returns an invalid response), Nighthawk surfaces the failure as an ExecutionError.
-See Tutorial Section 4 for error handling patterns.
+See Patterns for error handling patterns.

 from nighthawk.backends.claude_code_sdk import ClaudeCodeSdkModelSettings